California protests at Trayvon Martin verdict peaceful

 Some Oakland residents on Tuesday criticized the city's police department for what they saw as a failure to prepare for demonstrations following the verdict.

-"It didn't seem as if Oakland watched the trial," Evelyn Hogan-Jackson told the City Council.
+"It didn't seem as if Oakland watched the trial," Evelyn Hogan-Jackson of Oakland told the City Council.
 "I'm really tired of paying for your mistakes, of paying for your lack of planning."

-Assistant Chief Paul Figueroa said Zimmerman's acquittal caught his department off guard on Saturday night and the police insufficiently staffed the protests on Sunday and Monday nights.
+Assistant Chief Paul Figueroa admitted that Zimmerman's acquittal caught his department off guard on Saturday night and that the police insufficiently staffed the protests on Sunday and Monday nights.

 He said the city had its largest contingent of officers out on Tuesday night, and the interim police chief planned to meet with business leaders on Wednesday to discuss the situation.